msantos/libproxyproto/README.md

 client IP adddress and port of proxied connections.
 The application must be dynamically linked.

-Intermediary proxies add a binary protocol header before the application data using the proxy protocol:
+Intermediary proxies insert the proxy protocol header before the application
+data:

     https://github.com/haproxy/haproxy/blob/master/doc/proxy-protocol.txt

-Both proxy proxy protocol v1 and v2 are supported.
+Proxy protocol v1 and v2 are supported.

 When the connection is `accept(2)`'ed, libproxyproto: